A hand gripping a large knife in a dirty tiled bathroom

 Thriller Subgenres Explained: A Survival Guide

-This is the anatomy of the genre: thirteen thriller species, thirteen distinct flavours of unease — the stories that make you check the door lock twice.
+This is the anatomy of the genre: thirteen thriller movie subgenres, thirteen distinct flavours of unease — the stories that make you check the door lock twice.

 1. Psychological Thriller